jaatup2030-code/CodeQuest/README.md

 ## Repository Structure
 All project files are in the main repository:
 HazardReady/
-├── index.html         # Main web page with forms and interactive emergency plan ├── style.css          # Styling for the website (colors, layout, print styles) ├── script.js          # JavaScript logic for hazard evaluation and plan generation ├── README.md          # Project documentation (overview, methodology, ethics, etc.)
+├── index.html # Main web page with forms and interactive emergency plan ├── style.css # Styling for the website
+├── script.js # JavaScript logic for hazard evaluation and plan generation ├── README.md # Project documentation
+├── CHANGELOG.md # Record of project updates
-├── websitescreenshot.png  # Screenshot of the website for documentation
+├── websitescreenshot.png # Screenshot of the website
-└── docs/              # (Optional) Extra documents like pseudocode, flowcharts, references
+└── hazardready_pseudocode.txt # Pseudocode and logic plan

 ---